slsa-framework/slsa/docs/spec/draft/principles.md

 to an actor.
 Choice of identification technology is left to the platform that provides the action (e.g. username, cryptographic signing key, etc.).

-When identities are strongly authenticated and used consistently they can be leveraged for both of these purposes without requiring them to be mapped to legal identities.
-This reflects how identities are often used in open source.
-A legal name means much less to projects than the history and behavior of a given handle over time does.
+When identities are strongly authenticated and used consistently they can often be leveraged for both of these purposes without requiring them to be mapped to legal identities.
+This reflects how identities are often used in open source where legal name means much less to projects than the history and behavior of a given handle over time does.
+Meanwhile some organizations may choose to levy additional requirements on identities.
+They are free to do so, but SLSA itself does not require it.

 **Benefits**: By _not_ requiring legal identities SLSA lowers the barriers to its adoption, enabling all of its other benefits and maintaining support for anonymous and pseudonymous